mlflow/mlflow/docs/source/projects.rst

     mlflow run ... --build-image

-  By default, MLflow builds a new image that's based on the specified image and files contained in the project directory.
-To disable this behavior and use the image directly, run the project with the ``--build-image`` argument specified.
-In the above example, the image ``python:3.7`` is pulled from Docker Hub if it's not present locally and the project is run in a container created from this image.
+  By default, MLflow uses the specified image directly.
+To disable this behavior and build a new image that's based on the specified image, run the project with the ``--build-image`` argument specified.
+  In the above example, the image ``python:3.7`` is pulled from Docker Hub if it's not present locally and a new image is built on top of it.
+The project directory is copied into the new image.

 .. _mlproject-command-syntax: